Are You Constantly Feeling Tired?

 To understand the function of telomeres, here’s a simple analogy.
 Your shoelaces on your tennis shoes have a protective cover at their ends.

 Without this cover, it would become increasingly difficult to tie your shoes.
-Eventually, the cover wears down from continual use, and the result is either new shoelaces or a new pair of shoes.
+Eventually, the cap wears down from continual use, and the result is either new shoelaces or a new pair of shoes.

 Telomeres work in the same manner.
 They shrink at different rates, and the rate of shortening determines how fast you age.
-The formula is simple: the shorter the telomeres, the faster you age.
+The formula is simple: the shorter the telomeres, the quicker you age.

 Remember, the liver provides glucose to meet the body’s energy needs.
 A sluggish liver = a more inefficient conversion of glucose to energy = more fatigue, weight-gain and more fat clogging the liver.